-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Philippine Estates Corporation and Subsidiary (the 'Group') as at December 31, 2023 and 2022, and for each of the three years in the period ended December 31, 2023, and have issued our report thereon dated April 12, 2024.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Philippine Estates Corporation and Subsidiary (the 'Group') as at December 31, 2024 and 2023, and for each of the three years in the period ended December 31, 2024, and have issued our report thereon dated April 29, 2025.
 Our audits were made for the purpose of forming an opinion on the consolidated financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, is the responsibility of the Group's management.
-These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) and may not be comparable to similarly titled measures presented by other companies.
-This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission and is not a required part of the consolidated financial statements prepared in accordance with PFRS.
-The components of these financial soundness indicators have been traced to the consolidated financial statements as at December 31, 2023 and 2022, and for each of the three years in the period ended December 31, 2023 and no material exceptions were noted.
+These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRS) Accounting Standards and may not be comparable to similarly titled measures presented by other companies.
+This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission and is not a required part of the consolidated financial statements prepared in accordance with PFRS Accounting Standards.
+The components of these financial soundness indicators have been traced to the consolidated financial statements as at December 31, 2024 and 2023, and for each of the three years in the period ended December 31, 2024 and no material exceptions were noted.

-Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until June 23, 2026 SEC Accreditation No. 0234-SEC, Group A, issued on March 17, 2022 and valid in the audit of 2021 to 2025 financial statements BIR Accreditation No. 08-001911-000-2022, effective until March 15, 2025
+Tax Identification No. 003-294-822 BOA/PRC No. 0234, effective until June 23, 2026 SEC Accreditation No. 0234-SEC, Group A, issued on March 17, 2022, and valid in the audit of 2021 to 2025 financial statements of SEC covered institutions BIR Accreditation No. 08-001911-000-2025, effective until March 25, 2028